Investigation underway into Sebastian County inmate death

 SEBASTIAN COUNTY, Ark.
-(KFTA) — Authorities with Sebastian County Sheriff’s Office and Arkansas State Police are investigating the death of an inmate who was housed in the Sebastian County Detention Center.
+(KNWA) — Authorities with Sebastian County Sheriff’s Office and Arkansas State Police are investigating the death of an inmate who was housed in the Sebastian County Detention Center.

 The investigation is standard protocol.
 No foul play is suspected.